Dmoisoff/ShareYourBuild/README.md

 * Created a robust project form that allows users to create and update projects.
   * The form uses a system that allows parent component and multiple child components to share information between them.
   * Using the information sharing I was able to create a system of frontend validations to make sure the form is filled out properly.
+  * Users can upload pictures to their projects to help detail their steps.
 * Users can leave comments on builds that they enjoy.

 **Tools used for Share Your Build** (Languages, Frameworks, Libraries, Etc.)